 Solution provided by Simloc to Team Velarde

-In response to the request, Simloc developed Competition Flight Analysis Software known as AVC-SR, which meets the spatial time study needs and is capable of modeling and designing the ideal routes for pre-competition training and connecting all race resources to accelerate data dumping for later analysis in real time.
+In response to the request, Simloc developed Competition Flight Analysis Software known as AVC-SR, which meets the spatial time study needs and is capable of modeling and designing the ideal lining up for pre-competition training and connecting all race resources to accelerate data dumping for later analysis in real time.

 Once the first phase was delivered and implemented to full satisfaction, Simloc continued to develop and innovate in different lines of work such as expanding the AVC-SR tool to increase its scope and analytical potential with feedback from the Team after the previous season.
 This proves the vitality of the software, which is constantly evolving race after race.

 Work is currently being done to design and develop a new simulation environment to get more reliable and effective results.
 The AVC-SR software will generate a high-performance specialized training suite to improve circuit visualization and the analysis of data obtained.
 It is a Medium that reinforces the team in “boxes” during a race to improve the technical support available at each point of a competition.